-This Management Discussion and Analysis ("MD&A") of financial condition and results of operations should be read in conjunction with the condensed consolidated financial statements and related notes of California Nanotechnologies Corp. (the "Company" or "Cal Nano") for the three and nine months ended November 30, 2018.
+This Management Discussion and Analysis ("MD&A") should be read in conjunction with the Consolidated Financial Statements and related notes of California Nanotechnologies Corp. (the "Company" or "Cal Nano") for the fiscal year ended February 28, 2019.
+The Company's functional and presentation currency is U.S. dollars and all amounts in this MD&A are expressed in U.S. dollars.
 The Company reports its financial position, results of operations and cash flows in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-The Company's functional and presentation currency is United States ("US") dollars and all amounts in this MD&A are expressed in US dollars.
-This MD&A has been completed as of December 13, 2018.
+This MD&A has been completed as of June 28, 2019.